Context-Aware Model Predictive Control for Microgrid Energy Management via LLMs: Preliminaries and Problem Formulation

 where $J(\theta_1,\ldots,\theta_{T})$ and $J(\theta^{\star})$ are the quadratic costs defined in~\eqref{eq:quadratic_costs} induced by the MPC actions in~\eqref{eq:mpc_formulation} corresponding to the hyper-parameters $\theta_1,\ldots,\theta_{T}$ and the optimal hyper-parameter $\theta^{\star}$, respectively.
-In other words, the regret in~\Cref{eq:regret} measures the difference between the cumulative loss incurred by $(\theta_t : t \in [T])$, and the cumulative loss incurred by the optimal $\theta^{\star}$ in hindsight.
+In other words, the regret in~\Cref{eq:regret} measures the difference between the cumulative energy management cost incurred by the online sequence $(\theta_t : t \in [T])$, and the cumulative cost achievable by the best fixed parameter $\theta^{\star}$ in hindsight.
 Next, we introduce the \IMPC framework for contextual MPC.